 ISO 8501-1: 2007 Japanese Standard on new steel SSPC Standard

-Sa21/2 JA SH2 SSPC-SP10
+Sa21⁄2 JA SH2 SSPC-SP10

 Sa3 JA SH3 SSPC-SP5

 Additionally, International Paint has identified acceptable limits of sweep blasting shop primers which may be specified after consultation with International Paint.
+These may be used with certain products and with certain shop primers, when carriage only of "white oils" is required.